seretisantonis/tours/README.md

-# tours
+# tours cruises  and accommodation
-we organise  tours all over Greece including  all neede services and accommodation
+we organize  tours all over Greece including  all needed services and accommodation